varnish/Varnish-Book/varnish_book.rst

    .. tip::

-      It is strongly advised to let the default buil-in subroutines whenever is possible.
+      It is strongly advised to let the default built-in subroutines whenever is possible.
       The built-in subroutines are designed with safety in mind, which often means that they handle any flaws in your VCL code in a reasonable manner.
       The default ``vcl_recv`` subroutine may not cache all what you want, but often it's better not to cache some content instead of delivering the wrong content to the wrong user.
       There are exceptions, of course, but if you can not understand why the default VCL does not let you cache some content, it is almost always worth it to investigate why instead of overriding it.